LawrenceSchmitt/MERN_PWA_boilerplate/README.md

 # React_PWA_boilerplate

 A simple boilerplate for a progressive-web-app MERN application. <br/>
-It includes a server side and a client side. <br/>
 <br/>
-The server-side is based on express and initially only consists of one example route as "api/example" it can be easily configured to:<br/>
+The server-side is based on express and initially only consists of one example route at "api/example" it can be easily configured to:<br/>

 - use mongoDB via mongoose as a backend